 Best for: Trading companies, regional operations, international service businesses.

-Watch out for: Weak corporate governance or unclear ownership structures.
+Not ideal for: clients with poor corporate governance or unclear ownership structure.

 Hong Kong

-Watch out for: Vague activity descriptions or unsupported transaction projections.
+Worst for: Applicants who have vague activity descriptions or unsubstantiated transaction projections.

 4. Best for Investors and Holding Structures